SAR image interpretation and flood mapping#

 In this image, you should notice that the vast majority of the agricultural land in the image changed from primarily red colors in the 15 May image, to primarily blue colors in the 27 May image.
 What happened?

-As noted above, between 17-20 May 2020, a record amount of rainfall fell on the region, with some areas seeing more than 10 cm of rain during that time.
+As noted in the introduction, between 17-20 May 2020, a record amount of rainfall fell on the region, with some areas seeing more than 10 cm of rain during that time.

 We will come back to this image later, but for now, we will move on to look at the individual bands (the VV and VH files).